SyDr/sdmm/README.md

 - Navigate in mod list via keys?
 - On first launch, ask some important settings.
 - Would be nice to have at least the possibiliy to see what plugins are tied to a mod - for users helpful when its about bugfixing/testing
+- Add wiki with usage information (or video?)